orzut/fetch-rewards-backend/README.md

 Then create a database table that will be used to store transactions
 * ```$ createdb fetch_points```

-Then run our web service or a server
+Then run the web service:
 * ```$ npm run start```

+If all steps were successfully executed, database should be set up and listening on port 3000,

 ## Test web service

 ### Using Postman
 * PUT request to url: http://localhost:3000/api/points, enter {"points": 5000} to body field and select JSON format.
 This request responds with the list of payers and according points spent by a user to redeem their points.